Saturday, January 22, 2022; 10:00AM - 5:00PM PT (Pacific Time)

 What’s covered in this class?

-This course is available as an in-person workshop or live online class, and as a 4 week course or 2 day workshop.
-Please check this page for times and formats available.
+This course is available as an in-person workshop or live online class, please check this page for times and formats available.

 A kit of materials is included with this class.